St. John’s, ‘Canada’s Ocean City Powerhouse’

 - Seafood products are exported to over 40 countries with the primary markets being US, China, UK, Denmark, Iceland and Japan.

-- Employs nearly 16,000 people from over 400 communities in harvesting, processing, and aquaculture operations.
+- Employs 17,234 people from over 400 communities in harvesting, processing, and aquaculture operations.

-- During 2020, there were 91 active fish processing plants of which 69 were primary, four were secondary, five were aquaculture, and 13 were in-province retail establishments.
+- During 2021, there were 92 active fish processing plants of which 69 were primary, five were secondary, five were aquaculture, and 13 were in-province retail establishments.

 - Sustainable: 75% of fish and seafood in Newfoundland and Labrador is certified to the Marine Stewardship Council (MSC) standard (by value).